rob-murray/vagrant-javadev-box/README.md

 Build a basic Vagrant box set for Java development with Jdk, Postgres and Maven installed via puppet.

+This is intended as a base off which to add specific customisation; fork and adapt or use as is.

 ## Installed modules